 Construction Hazards In The Summer

-Safeway Scaffolding encourages safety measures and protection all year around, whatever the month or weather may be.
+Safeway Scaffolding encourages safety measures and protection all year round, whatever the month or weather may be.
 However, we have sectioned these safety measures into segments that will be seasonally appropriate for you to follow.
 Whilst the winter brings the dreaded dark and icy conditions, the summer can be just as problematic for working in scorching conditions that can be restricting and a danger to your health.
 Let’s explore the potential construction hazards there are within the summer months within the scaffolding industry and know how to stay safe when working in these conditions.

 Sun exposure may be the most obvious, however, the most dangerous construction hazards that you need to be aware of, and keep yourself protected by the sun’s UV rays.
 Sunburn has been recorded to be the highest complaint in scaffolding from workers during the summer months.
 Even if you are not visibly burnt, the suns UV rays can damage the skin without you realising, causing a lifetime of unhealthy skin and can result to serious consequences in the future with the possibility of skin cancer.
 Here at Safeway Scaffolding, we will always advise construction workers during the summer months to always wear sun cream containing at least SPF15-SPF30 that has UVB protection.